ar-cyber/YTLM/README.md

 ## NOTES
 This program can be run on ANY WINDOWS PC, no key or api is required, if used, please credit me in the description or somewhere in the video

-The command to queue a song is "!queue <Video_ID>" where <Video_ID> is the unique string of characters used to identify a video (everything after the "v=")

 ## STAR HISTORY
 [![Star History Chart](https://api.star-history.com/svg?repos=NIDNHU/YTLM&type=Date)](https://star-history.com/#NIDNHU/YTLM&Date)